 I’m in the midst of a home gym makeover for my parents and in doing so I noticed that they were missing an essential piece of “equipment”… something for yoga mat storage and/or a treadmill table.

 No, they aren’t yogi’s, but they do “enjoy” walking on the treadmill or riding the stationary bike, so even without yoga mat storage they still needed a treadmill-height table to rest their drinks and sweaty towels on.
+If you’ve always wanted to get a treadmill to improve your fitness but not sure where to start, check out somewhere like Buyer’s Impact who outline what the best treadmills are to give you some guidance!
 Adding rungs for barbells, foam rollers and/or yoga mats just seemed like a good way to maximize the use, so I created this simple, space-saving yoga mat storage rack to act as a multi-purpose piece for their home gym.

 The legs and frame are made from 2″ x 2″ lumber that I shaved down on the table saw.
 You don’t have to do this, I just wanted my piece to look a little ‘sleeker’ without the typical rounded edges found on builder’s grade wood.
 I set my table saw to 1/8″ and shaved the rounded edges off of two opposite sides.
 This will give you pieces that are 1 ½” by approximately 1″.